 Will someone call me about my test results?

 We will call you if your lab results are abnormal.
-If all lab results are normal we will not contract you regarding your results.
+If all lab results are normal we will not contact you regarding your results.
 You may also check your patient portal.

 My annual visit is scheduled, but I will be on my period.
 Can I still come in?